 Today, people are going cashless and don’t want to carry cards with themselves.
 People want to just use their smartphones for everything.
-Companies are launching wallet apps that make it easier for users to store all the cards in a wallet app and use the smartphone to pay at the terminal.
+Companies are launching wallet apps that make it easier for users to store all the cards in a mobile wallet app and use the smartphone to pay at the terminal.
 Even apple and android have launched their wallet app for users to save all the cards.
 People tend to use their smartphones more than their wallets to make payments.
 Several banks, financial companies, startups are launching mobile wallet apps for their users.
 If you have an idea of a mobile wallet app, you have to know several things before start developing it.

 This blog will help you understand the process you should follow to build a wallet app.